If you have only one day in the city and want to hit as many of the high points as possible, my Old Savannah Trolley Tours itinerary is the way to go!

 Keep walking straight for one block and you’ll run into Monterey Square, which is one of my all-time favorite squares in Savannah.
 So many incredible homes and landmarks surround this square!

-From there, stroll down Taylor Street two blocks east to Calhoun Square, where you’ll hop back on the trolley.
+From there, stroll down Taylor Street two blocks east to Taylor Square (formerly known as Calhoun Square), where you’ll hop back on the trolley.

 You’ll pass some beautiful homes on the way.